-Mother who murdered, ill-treated child will spend at least 17 years in prison
+Mother who murdered, abused toddler sentenced to life imprisonment

 The toddler lived with her mother, her mother's partner and their two other young siblings.

-A police summary of facts, released to the Rotorua Daily Post, said she approached a neighbour asking to use their phone on July 23, 2018 because her daughter was unwell.
+A police summary of facts, released to Open Justice, said she approached a neighbour asking to use their phone on July 23, 2018 because her daughter was unwell.

 She called Healthline and said the child was non-responsive.
 Healthline staff repeatedly urged her to call an ambulance and offered to call one for her.